hyperledger-labs/fabric-ansible-collection/examples/fabproxy-removal/README.md

 ```
 Note: When deleting deployments, delete them one by one and ensure that the corresponding pods are up and running.

 **Step 3** Recommend deleting all ingresses in the namespace where the blockchain components are hosted.
-Delete the components ingress using the below comments.
+Delete each component's ingress using the commands below.

 ```
 kubectl get ingress -n [namespace]